 A greater understanding is required of the feasibility of increasing traditional food in the diet, including the costs, benefits and necessary levers (cultural, resource management, regulations, stakeholders, governments, etc).
 Nutrient intake optimization by diet modelling could be considered as one of the tools to generate different food use patterns for the communities to explore the feasibility of replacing certain species of traditional foods that are less available with the more readily available alternatives.
 For example, abundant local food species could be promoted to replace others that are harder to access because of ecological changes or low mercury fish can be promoted in areas where there's a concern about mercury exceedances.
-Diet optimization could also apply to market food whereby the usual diet forms the basis for dietary recommendations that do not veer too far away from what people are used to consume or have access to.
+Diet optimization could also apply to market food whereby the usual diet Self-determination for First Nations and respect for Indigenous and Treaty rights may lead to greater control of food systems in a way that positively affects food security and the environmental health of First Nations.